Make Money Jobs & Careers

 On the one hand, employers can find themselves in hot water if they hire someone who isn’t legally allowed to work in the U.S. However, they have to ask the question directly: “Are you authorized to work in the U.S.?”

-Asking if an applicant is a citizen, where they were born, or where their parents were born is illegal.
+It is illegal to ask an applicant if they are citizens, where they were born, or where their parents were born.

 Employers are also forbidden from asking if English is an applicant’s first language, but they can ask if a candidate can read, write, and speak in English.